Antoine Langlois: Early life

 Anthony Langlois was born in Saint-Pierre-de-la-Rivière-du-Sud, Quebec, on 10 November 1812.
 Langlois studied at Collège de Sainte-Anne-de-la-Pocatière.
 He was ordained as a minister by Pierre-Flavien Turgeon at Cathedral-Basilica of Notre-Dame de Québec in 1838.
-After several assignments in Quebec Langlois joined Jean-Baptiste Bolduc on a journey to the Pacific Northwest to aid Catholic conversion efforts there.
+After several assignments in Quebec, Langlois joined Jean-Baptiste Bolduc on a journey to the Pacific Northwest to aid Catholic conversion efforts there.

 Polynesia

 Langlois departed from Boston on 14 September 1841 and sailed for the Pacific Ocean via the Cape Horn.
 Their vessel visited the port of Valparaíso at the end of December, where they waited for 63 days for another ship to continue ferrying them.
 They then went across Oceania to visit the Gambier Islands and other parts of the Polynesian Triangle.
 Next Langlois and Bolduc on 5 May 1842 reached the Kingdom of Tahiti.
 The two priests had a meeting with Queen Pōmare IV to explain their status as British subjects rather than French.

-Heading north from Tahiti, on 21 June their ship reached Kingdom of Hawaii.
+Heading north from Tahiti, on 21 June their ship reached the Kingdom of Hawaii.
 Greeted by fellow Catholic Louis Désiré Maigret, he informed the two priests that they had to wait several days for the next ship to visit Honolulu, the Hudson's Bay Company barge Cowlitz.
 On 18 August the Cowlitz left the port of Honolulu for the Columbia River.